Top Four Ways To Prepare For The "Headless" Revolution

 February is Jahia’s month of Headless!
 Each week, we will be sharing a new blog post dedicated to helping you navigate the rocky seas of Headless technology and capabilities.

-We’ve written before about the benefits of creating true headless experiences – and how going headless can help shape and transform your business – but one of the things that’s often missing from these discussions is how your organization is supposed to prepare for the onslaught of changes and systematic quirks that come with implementing a whole new system for delivering content.
+We’ve written about the benefits of creating headless experiences – and how going headless can help shape and transform your business – but one of the things that’s often missing from these discussions is how your organization is supposed to prepare for the onslaught of changes and systematic quirks that come with implementing a whole new system for delivering content.

 For that reason, we wanted to do a countdown of the Top Four things you need to do to ensure a successful transition into Headless content delivery!